Azure-Samples/azure-postgres-mcp-demo/README.md

 ### Connect via Azure AI Foundry portal

-1. Navigate to your Azure AI Foundry project
+1. Navigate to your Azure AI Foundry project.
+Please use the preview UI: https://aka.ms/nextgen-canary
 2. Go to **Build** → **Create agent**
 3. Select the **+ Add** in the tools section
 4. Select the **Custom** tab